 Cebile is the birth name of our Re Plicc born February 11th in a town along the Indian Ocean, understanding the behavior of this hurricane will allow us to understand Her behavior and approach.
 Nonetheless this system will definitely contribute to drastic changes to the weather patterns in Europe and Africa.

 2nd of January we also witnessed the biggest and brightest Super-moon was called wolf moon 🌚 , the last of the three super moons that illuminated our night skies during the winter – it began December 3 of 2017.
-These set of trilogy moons introduced a new moon (from the masculine moon of the past age to new moon of the this Aquarius age)- from Mary to Music.
+These set of trilogy moons introduced a new moon (from the masculine moon of the past age to new moon of the this Aquarius age).

 Most of all 2018 is a correction year, a year which all things are brought to alignment or harmony.
 It is also the Chinese Year of the Dog in the Chinese Zodiac.
 African people come from the Dog planet and 2018 is that year for the liberation of African people especially the freedom of a black male – The old Jupiterian order for Pisces Age;